-A complaint about the conduct of the Chair of Governors, and which has not been resolved at the informal stage, should be made in writing The Chair of Governors will follow the most up to date guidance suggested by the National Governors Association (NGA).
+A complaint about the conduct of the Chair of Governors, and which has not been resolved at the informal stage, should be made in writing to the Chair of the Trustees.
+The Chair of Governors will follow the most up to date guidance suggested by the National Governors Association (NGA).
 A copy of these guidance will be made available upon request to the Academy concerned.
-A complaint about the conduct of the Chair of Governors should be made in writing to the Academy Trust (contact details can be obtained from the school).
+A complaint about the conduct of the Chair of Governors should be made in writing to the Chair of the Academy Trust (contact details can be obtained from the school).